-Very often, the proper prayers of the Mass for the feast of a saint tell us about the saint we remember and ask for the graces found in them.
+The proper prayers of the Mass for the feast of a saint often tell us about the saint and point to the graces in them we should seek to imitate.
 The prayers for the Feast of St. Therese do just that:

 “The Lord led her and taught her